- Fulbright Awards

 King's College London Summer Institute

-The Fulbright Commission King’s College London Summer Institute is a three-week cultural and academic programme for US students held at King’s College London in the UK.
+The Fulbright-King's College London Summer Institute is a three week academic and cultural programme for US students held at King's College London in the UK.

-The theme for the Institute is Leading, Inventing and Reinventing: Britain Past and Present.
-In 2015 participants will attend a three week assessed module Wonderland: 100 years of children’s literature.
+The theme for the institute is Leading, Inventing and Reinventing: Britian Past and Present.
+In 2016 participants will attend a three week assessed module--Wonderland: 100 years of children's literature.

 Participants in this programme will get the opportunity to:

-• Experience an exciting academic programme at a top 20 ranked UK university in the vibrant cosmopolitan city of London (QS World University Rankings 2014-15).
+Experience an exciting academic programme at a top 20-ranked UK university in the vibrant cosmopolitan city of London (QS World University Rankings 2015-16).

 • Participate in Fulbright Master Classes led by Fulbright academics and professionals, which will include interactive sessions with a lecture component about leadership in their field.